RCC Security Statement

 Creating Your Password

 Your username and password are required to access online college services.
-If you are a current user of Blackboard or Student email, use your current password.
+If you are a current user of Canvas or Student email, use your current password.

 If you have not logged in for several months, your password may have expired and will need to be reset.
 You can reset your password through the myRCC single login area under Forgot your password?
 Click here to Reset your password.
 Guide – How to Reset your Password [PDF]

 If you have problems setting your password, you should contact your college by going to RCChelp@rappahannock.edu.